JimP-lab/FitnessTracker/README.md

 application that allows users to track their fitness journey in real time.
 Fitness Tracker was created
-with html css JavaScript,php
-and phpmailer from the backend.
+with html css JavaScript,php, prompt engineering and phpmailer from the backend side.
-For the front end was created with
-Screenshot to code,prompt engineering,React and Taiwind.
+For the front end side was created with Screenshot to code,prompt engineering,React and Taiwind.
 The logo was created with
+leonardo.ai.
+The contact form was created with formpark.
-leonardo.ai/and the contact form using formpark.io.and this app was deployed with GitHub pages.
+This app was deployed with GitHub pages.
 Here is the link to Fitness Tracker: https://jimp-lab.github.io/FitnessTracker/
 Here is the link to formspark.io: